chaudharydeepanshu/pick_or_save/README.md

 - Works on Android 5.0 (API level 21) or later.
 - Pick single file, multiple files with certain extensions or mime types.
-- Supports photo picker on supported deveices.
+- Supports photo picker on supported devices.
 - Get meta data like name, size and last modified from from android uri or file path.
 - Saves single file while allowing user to choose location and name.
 - Saves multiple file while allowing user to choose location or directory for saving all files.